Ski helmet: Usage

-The use of ski helmets in terrain parks. or for competitions is also very frequently mandatory, worldwide.

 Standards and testing

 Product certification norms include the European CE standard CEN 1077, issued in 1996, The American Society of Testing and Materials F2040, and the Snell RS-98.
 CEN 1077 permits an impact speed of about approx 20 km/h, which is far below average skiing speeds.
 Helmets are tested for effectiveness at about 14 mph, but the typical maximum speed of skiers and snowboarders is approximately twice that speed, with some participants going much faster.
 At such speeds, impact with a fixed object is likely to be fatal, regardless of helmet use.

 Effects

 A meta-analysis, mostly of case-control studies, showed that skiers and snowboarders with a helmet were significantly less likely than those without a helmet to have a head injury.
-However, Swiss statistics on rescue services provided to people injured in snow sports show a fairly constant proportion of head injuries, while the observed rate of helmet wearing increased from 16% in 2002-3 to 76% in 2009-10.
+However, Swiss statistics on rescue services provided to people injured in snow sports show a fairly constant proportion of head injuries, while the observed rate of helmet wearing increased from 16% in 2002–2003 to 76% in 2009–2010.

 Helmets have been shown to reduce the incidence of head injuries.
 Helmets have not been shown to reduce the number of fatalities.
-According to Dr. Jasper Shealy, "We are up to 40 percent usage but there has been no change in fatalities in a 10-year period."
+According to Jasper Shealy, "We are up to 40 percent usage but there has been no change in fatalities in a 10-year period."

 It is not known whether helmet use results in risk compensation, i.e. skiers and snowboarders behaving less cautiously when they feel protected by a helmet, as studies give conflicting results.
 One study found that helmeted skiers tend to go faster and helmet-wearing has been associated with self-reports of more risky behavior.
 Other studies find that helmet use is not associated with self-reports of riskier behavior and does not increase the risk of other injuries.